PHAM11-21-20_602500.jpg

 Brian Wasige

-Brian is the founder and CEO of Patrium Health, a health-tech company focused on transforming home-based healthcare delivery.
-Prior to Patrium, Brian was an Advisor at Avivar Capital where he supported the team with investment diligence, thematic research and analysis.
-He also represented the firm in the T3 innovation network, which explores and funds the use of Web 3.0 technologies (artificial intelligence, machine learning etc.) to reinvent the future of work.
+Brian leads firm diligences on specific innovation areas, including medtech, process improvement plays, and East African entrepreneurship.
+Brian is the founder and CEO of Patrium Health, an AI-driven company transforming home-based healthcare delivery.
+Before launching Patrium, he was an Advisor at Avivar Capital—supporting the team with investment diligence, thematic research, and analysis—and represented the firm in the T3 Innovation Network, which funds and explores innovative Web 3.0 technologies to reinvent the future of work.

 Theresa Wilson